 While most cases involving minors are tried in the juvenile system, some cases are taken to higher courts.
 Depending on the crime and circumstances of the case, a prosecutor may try to prosecute your child in an adult court and pursue the maximum amount of penalties available.
-Juvenile offenders are sometimes used to “make an example” in an effort to deter others from committing similar crimes, a practice that can be very detrimental to your child’s future.
+In addition, juvenile offenders are sometimes used to “set an example” to deter others from committing similar crimes, a practice that can be very detrimental to their child’s future.

 One of the first steps in the juvenile justice process is the detention hearing.
-At this hearing, a judge will determine if there is enough evidence against the minor to hold trial or if the child should be placed on probation.
-If trial is imminent, your attorney can work to challenge evidence that the prosecutor may have and aggressively defend your child’s case.
-Most judges will look into a child’s social life, criminal history, and attendance at school or prior run-ins with the law during a case to determine appropriate sentencing.
+At this hearing, a judge will determine if there is enough evidence against the minor to hold a trial or if the child should get probation.
+If the trial is imminent, your attorney can work on challenging proof that the prosecutor may have and aggressively defend your child’s case.
+In addition, most judges will look into a child’s social life, criminal history, attendance at school, or prior run-ins with the law during a chance to determine appropriate sentencing.
 Based on a judge’s findings, a child may be placed on probation with community service, counseling, and schooling or spend anywhere from 30 days in the Juvenile Temporary Detention Facility to time in a Department of Corrections prison.

 The Washington State Juvenile Justice System varies slightly in its proceedings and handling of criminals than the adult justice system.

 The ultimate goal of the juvenile corrections system is to help modify behaviors that can be seen as unfavorable and make the child a productive adult member of society.

 The Juvenile Temporary Detention Center will use a point system to determine the severity of your child’s case and whether they will be held at the center until their court date or can be released while awaiting a hearing or trial.

 All individuals arrested before their 17th birthday are tried as juveniles.